Time Tracking for Jira · Runs on Forge

 For approvers

-If anyone is assigned to you as their approver, an Approvals tab appears.
-It lists submitted weeks from the people you approve.
-Open one to see their grid read-only, then Approve or Reject with a comment.
-You can export a single reviewed week, or use Export approved (CSV) to download every approved week across your team in one file.
+If anyone is assigned to you as their approver, an Approvals tab appears, listing submitted weeks from the people you approve.
+Open one to review the grid read-only, then Approve or Reject with a comment.
+Export a single reviewed week, or use Export approved (CSV) for the whole team’s approved weeks at once.

 Approver mapping (admin)

 A Jira administrator opens Jira Settings → Apps → Weekly Timesheets settings and maps each person to a single approver.
-One approver per person.
 A person cannot approve their own timesheet.
-Only Jira administrators can view or change these mappings — the app enforces this on the server, not just by hiding the screen.
+Only administrators can view or change mappings — the app enforces this on the server, not just by hiding the screen.

 CSV export

-Exports are in a long format suitable for payroll/billing: one row per logged entry, with columns issue, user, date, hours, comment, project.
-The file is generated in your browser and downloaded directly; it does not pass through any Midgaard server.
-Issue keys are written so spreadsheet apps don’t mis-interpret them.
+Exports use a long format suited to payroll/billing: one row per logged entry, with columns issue, user, date, hours, comment, project.
+The file is generated in your browser and downloaded directly — it never passes through a Midgaard server — and issue keys are written so spreadsheets don’t mis-interpret them.

 How your data is handled

-Hours are saved as standard Jira worklogs attributed to you.
-Week structure, status, and approver mappings live in Atlassian’s Forge Storage; nothing leaves your Atlassian instance.
-Every action runs with your own Jira permissions.
-See the Privacy Policy for full details.
+Hours save as standard Jira worklogs attributed to you.
+Week structure, status, and approver mappings live in Atlassian’s Forge Storage; nothing leaves your Atlassian instance, and the app makes no calls to any non-Atlassian host.
+Its single write capability is scoped to worklogs.
+See the Privacy Policy for the full statement.

 FAQ